garethcmurphy/panosc-portal-demo-deployment/docs/CloudProviderKubernetes.md

 =========================

 ## Description
-The Cloud Provider Kubernetes is a micreservice that allows to create instances on a kubernetes service.
+The Cloud Provider Kubernetes is a microservice that allows to create instances on a kubernetes cluster.

 For this demo, this microservice can be used to create a Remote Desktop instance (using a [xrdp Ubuntu docker image](https://hub.docker.com/r/danielguerra/ubuntu-xrdp-base)) or a Jupyter Notebook instance (using a basic [Jupiter Notebook docker image](https://hub.docker.com/r/jupyter/base-notebook)).